 My gums are bleeding, how worried should I be?

-This question is asked more frequently than you might think.
+The Question about Bleeding Gums is asked more frequently than you might think.
 It is unsettling to see blood on your gums while you are brushing.
 Depending on the situation, it can be an indication of a bigger, more serious problem.
 But how can you know?

 Why do my gums bleed?